crate/cloud-reference/docs/subscription-plans.rst

 scaling up/down:

 - Usage is billed based on consumption
-- Blling is done in $0.001 increments for the compute + storage usage
+- Billing is done in $0.001 increments for the compute + storage usage

 For details visit :ref:`Azure
 <cloud-tutorials:signup-azure-to-cluster>`, or :ref:`AWS